eclipse/packages/homepage/contribute.md

 All IoT Packages must

-* comprise of at least two Eclipse IoT projects that provide a real benefit when being integrated with each other in this way.
+* be comprised of at least two Eclipse IoT projects that provide a real benefit when being integrated with each other in this way.
 * only contain artifacts that are distributed under a license that is compatible with the EPLv2.
 * only contain stable, released versions of project artifacts (no milestones or snapshots).